top of page

 Operating Room

-The incumbent supports the MIC.
-Health Insurance Providers and Health Care Organizations contribute thousands and thousands of dollars to make sure their pocketed lawmakers vote a certain way in Congress, to oppose Universal Health Care (even if he knows it's the right thing to do), and to never criticize the monster that he helped to create.
+Mike Thompson is against Universal Healthcare.
+He is propped up by the Medical Industrial Complex.
+Health Insurance Providers and Health Care Organizations contribute thousands and thousands of dollars to make sure their pocketed lawmakers vote a certain way in Congress, oppose Universal Health Care (even if they know it's the right thing to do), and never criticize the monster that they helped to create.

-This monster all but guarantees that the uninsured, unprotected and underrepresented populations, like my neighbors here in Lake County, and in the rural Yolo County, and the Students in Santa Rosa and Sonoma, and the elderly Medicare and Social Security recipients all over this great district and the poor children in every one of our school districts and the small business owners paving their own way by the skin of their teeth...these are the people that are made to feel the brunt of the health care imbalance.
+This monster all but guarantees that the uninsured, unprotected and underrepresented populations, like my neighbors here in Lake County, and in the rural Yolo County, and the Students in Santa Rosa and Sonoma, and the elderly Medicare and Social Security recipients all over this great district and the poor children in every one of our school districts and the small business owners paving their own way by the skin of their teeth...these are the people that are made to feel the brunt of our broken system.
 No one in this country should have to go without health care because they don't have the money.
 No one should have to go bankrupt because they got sick or were in an accident.
-That is unacceptable and yet it happens all the time.
+That is unacceptable and yet it is a reality in America.

 "By streamlining health care, reducing fraud and abuse, ending unnecessary testing, discouraging over-